Does Iris have any available originals?

 What advice does Iris have for young, aspiring artists?

 Iris often tells young artists that hours and hours of practice are essential to reaching their artistic goals.
 She also shares stories of her own success, telling fans about her year spent in Taiwan, which was an integral step required for turning art into a career.
 By reducing her cost of living drastically, Iris was eventually able to spend seven days a week painting.
 Social media has been a huge catalyst to Iris’s success.
 She places much importance on sharing through social media, and having pages specifically dedicated to art.
 The Web allows for free advertising, so new artists can gain traction in the art world with slow sustainable and organic growth.

 How long do Iris's paintings take to complete?

 Does Iris teach classes?

 Iris used to teach classes, but has become too busy to continue teaching.
 She has a book available called Finger Painting Weekend Workshop, and a free video on her website.
-She is now writing a three-part book for drawing, painting and marketing that will be available in 2018.
+She is now writing a three-part book for drawing, painting and marketing that will be available before 2020.

 What is Iris's creative process?